 What if you receive an email that you believe was not intended for you?
-Should you reply asking the Sender if they meant to Cc: you in the email?
-Does it make a difference if you were erroneously added to the Cc: field vs. the To: field?
+Should you reply asking the sender if they meant to send or Cc: you in the email?

 On the other hand, what if you just discovered you accidentlally sent an email to the wrong contacts?
 How do you acknowledge your “oversight”?

 If you receive an email that doesn’t seem to apply to you, I would reply to the sender and kindly ask what they would wish for you to do based on their email.
 This will give them the opportunity to either clarify or let you know if in fact you were emailed in error.

 Being there are different reply expectations if you are in the To: or Cc: field, how you reply can take this into consideration.
 To: expects your input whereas Cc: tends to just be an FYI.[ Read More on Cc: and BCc: ]